"Touring the Loire Valley & Paris chateaux in the Rolls Royce Dawn Drophead is a unique luxury experience"

 The Eurotunnel was booked late Sunday evening for the next morning.
 I reserved the single deck space to accommodate the large wheelbase of the Rolls and made last-minute calls to confirm lunches and overnights stays.

 The next morning I slid into the soft leather seats and glided out of the drive heading for Folkestone.
 The August sun did not disappoint so I kept the roof down the whole way.
-The Rolls Royce Dawn looks magnificent topless, particularly as it has a special Aero Cowling which sits over the rear seats, that creates the illusion of a sports two-seater and improves airflow.
+The Rolls Royce Dawn looks magnificent topless, particularly as it has a special Aero Cowling which sits over the rear seats, conjuring the illusion of a sports two-seater while improving airflow.

 Due to Covid, boarding the Eurotunnel has been made even simpler.
 You arrive twenty minutes before, the machine reads your licence plate and you drive down the ramp onto the platform, then into the train.
 You are completely isolated and never closer than two metres from anyone.
 I have done this many times, but I still get a thrill rolling a two and a half-ton supercar into a train compartment.

-My first destination was Chaumont-Sur-Loire in the Loire Valley, so I took the A26, then the A1 to Paris, followed by the A10 down to Chaumont.
+My first destination was Chaumont-Sur-Loire in the Loire Valley, so from Calais, you take the A26, then the A1 to Paris, followed by the A10 south.

 The journey through Paris was a breeze.
 It is an odd contradiction that whilst you can go at supercar speeds in a Rolls, you are so comfortable that there is no hurry.